 If the calling user requests privacy (e.g., the Privacy header field contains a privacy type of "id"), then the RCD authentication service may anonymize the user’s identity in the "rcd" claim, but the remaining claims shall be set as specified in [ATIS-1000074] (specifically, the "orig" claim shall contain the actual calling TN).

-When constructing an "rcd" PASSporT, the Protected Header "x5u" parameter shall reference a delegate end entity certificate chain as defined in [ATIS delegate-cert document].
-The RCD authentication service shall sign the "rcd" PASSporT with the private key of the delegate end-entity certificate referenced by the "x5u" parameter.
+The "rcd" PASSporT shall be signed with the credentials of either a delegate certificate as defined in [ATIS-100092], or an STI certificate as defined in [ATIS-100074].
+When signing with a delegate certificate, the authentication service must ensure that the certificate scope, as specified by the certificate’s TNAuthList, includes the "orig" claim of the "rcd" PASSporT.
+The Protected Header "x5u" parameter shall reference the signing certificate.

-When adding "rcd" PASSporT claims to a "shaken" PASSporT, the RCD authentication service must sign the "shaken" PASSporT with a SHAKEN certificate as defined in [ATIS-1000074].
+When adding "rcd" PASSporT claims to a "shaken" PASSporT, the RCD authentication service must sign the "shaken" PASSporT with the credentials of an STI certificate as defined in [ATIS-1000074].

+The JWTClaimConstraints extension defined in [RFC 8226] may be used to constrain the rcd information that can be signed by an RCD authentication service hosted by a non-shaken entity.
+For example, an STI-SCA (as defined in ATIS-1000092) may include a JWTClaimConstraints extension in the delegate certificate issued to a non-shaken VoIP entity in order to constrain the RCD authentication service to include an "rcdi" claim in the "rcd" PASSporT for a specific value or set of values (see clause 5.1.5).

 The Identity header field of the originating INVITE request shall be populated with the full form of the resulting "rcd" or "shaken" PASSporT.

 RCD authentication can be performed either by the originating customer’s CPE (i.e., a non-SHAKEN VoIP Entity such as an enterprise SIP-PBX) or by a SHAKEN-approved OSP, as described in the following sub-clauses.